digital-work-lab/open-source-project/slides/02-git.md

 }
 </style>

-- A **commit** refers to a snapshot (version) of the whole project directory, including the meta data and files
+- A **commit** refers to a snapshot (version) of the whole project directory, including the metadata and files
-- Commits are identified by the **SHA** fingerprint of their meta data and content\*, e.g., `98ca9`
+- Commits are identified by the **SHA** fingerprint of their metadata and content\*, e.g., `98ca9`
 - Commits are created in a sequence, with every commit pointing to its **parent** commit(s)
 - The **tree** object contains all files (and non-empty directories); it is identified by a SHA hash
 - Commits are created by the **git commit** command

 ![bg right:45% width:230px center](../assets/git-commit.png)

-> \* If any of the meta data or content changes, the SHA will be completely different.
+> \* If any of the metadata or content changes, the SHA will be completely different.

 ---